siggame/colisee/CONTRIBUTING.md

 - Prefer libraries with large numbers of downloads.
 Don't choose a package with <200k downloads/month
 - Rarely should you make a functional distinction between `undefined` and `null`
 - Use an `isNil` function (from lodash, or other) to check if a value is undefined or null.
+- Include documentation for every major exported function and class.

 ## TypeScript
 - Prefer async/await over promises